eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/architecture-and-reference-framework-main.md

     Units, and if so, which one.
-    - For a PID Provider, QEAA Provider, PuB-EAA Provider, or non-qualified EAA Provider, the Registrar registers the attestation type(s) this entity wants to issue to Wallet Units, for example, diplomas, driving licenses, or vehicle registration cards.
+    - For a PID Provider, QEAA Provider, PuB-EAA Provider, or non-qualified EAA Provider, the Registrar registers the attestation type(s) this entity wants to issue to Wallet Units, for example, diplomas, driving licences, or vehicle registration cards.
 - Registered entities receive an access certificate from an Access Certificate Authority, as described in [Section 3.18](#318-access-certificate-authorities).